opentripplanner/OpenTripPlanner/docs/Configuration.md

 of which has a `type` field and other configuration fields specific to that type.
 Common to all updater entries that connect to a network resource is the `url` field.

+Notice the use of the 'headers' json in the ServiceAlerts and TripUpdates sections.
+This is an optional attribute.
+However it can be useful when these sources of the feed(http sources) require header information along with the 'url', probably for authentication purposes.

 ```JSON
 // router-config.json
 {